-ARCHT 262 - Advanced Commercial Drafting/CAD (10 cr)
+ARCHT 262 - Advanced Commercial Drafting/CAD (5-10 cr)

-Practical lab experience is utilized in the development of a set of working drawings from a preliminary design of the student's choice.
-Final development is drawn on the computer using Architectural Desktop software.
+Practical lab experience is utilized in the development of working drawings from a preliminary design of a relevant AEC project type.
+Final development will be computer generated using current industry standard CAD and BIM technologies.
 Prerequisite: ARCHT 252 or permission of instructor.
 (SCC)